stoptracking/playbook/roles/transfer-agent/README.md

 ------------
 Ansible >=2.4
 Debian 9 (might work on its derivatives, however this is not guaranteed)
-Requires presence of the following block in your `/etc/ssh/sshd_config`:
+Presence of the following block in your `/etc/ssh/sshd_config`:
 ```sh
 Match Group agents
     PasswordAuthentication no